intuit-ai-research/DCR-consistency/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ### 🤔 What is DCR-Consistency
 DCR-Consistency is a novel framework that uses LLM agents to detect and mitigate inconsistencies, or in other words hallucinations.
 It takes advantage of LLM's power in semantic understanding while circumventing known pitfalls such as relatively poor performance in math.
+For more details please see [our paper](https://openreview.net/pdf?id=WcGXAxhC81).

 Given a `reference` as the ground truth and a `candidate` to evaluate, it will output a numeric score between [0, 1] indicating its consistency where 0 means no sentence in the `candidate` is consistent and 1 otherwise.
 It also outputs a list of `reasons` about why this score is generated.
 Better yet, based on such `reasons`, it can improve the `candidate` and mitigate detected inconsistencies.